Alexisb710/cit480-project/README.md

 - **MySQL**
 - **PHP**

-On the front-end, we are using:
+On the frontend, we are using:

 - **HTML**
 - **CSS**